 - Add egg whites, granulated sugar and cream of tarter to a heat proof bowl of an electric mixer.
 Set bowl over a saucepan filled with a few inches of simmering water.
-Heat mixture, whisking constantly until egg whites are very warm to the touch, about 4 minutes (mixture so register 160 degrees on a candy thermometer).
+Heat mixture, whisking constantly until egg whites are warm to the touch and sugar has dissolved, about 3 - 4 minutes.
 Remove from heat and transfer bowl to electric stand mixer fit with a whisk attachment.
-Beat mixture beginning on low speed and gradually increasing to high speed, until stiff glossy peaks form, about 6 - 8 minutes.
+Beat mixture beginning on low speed and gradually increasing to high speed, until stiff glossy peaks form, about 5 - 7 minutes.
 Add vanilla during the last 10 seconds of mixing.
 For best results serve immediately.

 - Recipe Source: Brownie Cupcakes - Cooking Classy, Marshmallow Frosting - Martha Stewart